google/closure-builder/README.md

 - `debug` If true display additional debug informations
 - `trace` If true display additional trace informations
 - `externs` Additional JavaScript externs for the compiler
+- `remote_service` If true use online remote services instead of local tools

 #### Options ####
 The following options are available for the closure and soy compiler: